Awmusic12635/ISTE-432-Project-Documentation/Design-Document.md

 #### Bad Login

-Similar to the correct login test we set it up in the same mannor.
-However in this case we do not enter the correct login information and make the assertion that the user is not redirected to the main page and is instead back to the login page.
-It is just as important to test that a user can get in as it is to make sure those with the incorect information cannot login.
+Similar to the correct login test we set it up in the same manner.
+However, in this case we do not enter the correct login information and make the assertion that the user is not redirected to the main page.
+They are instead taken back to the login page.
+It is just as important to test that a user can get in as it is to make sure those with the incorrect information cannot.

 ```php
 <?php